-In the light of this background, the main result of our paper should be quite surprising: our new algorithms support the computational cost estimate of $\mathcal{O}^(12^n D^2)$, for all the listed above subproblems, including the complete solution of generic system, both of the counting problems, the computation of a single root, all real roots, and all roots in a fixed box or disc.
-More precisely, our bound is $\mathcal{O}^((\delta + 4^n)3^nD^2)$ in the latter two cases, where δ is at most the number d of real roots or roots in the selected box or disc, respectively.
+In the light of this background, the main result of our paper should be quite surprising: our new algorithms support the computational cost estimate of $\mathcal{O}^(3^nD^2)$, for all the listed above subproblems, including both of the counting problems, the computation of a single root, all real roots, and all roots in a fixed box or disc.
+More precisely our bound is $\mathcal{O}^(\delta 3^nD^2)$ in the latter two cases, where δ is at most the number d of real roots or roots in the selected box or disc, respectively.
 In practical applications, such a number d is typically much less than D, and furthermore, δ grows as $\log D$ for a large class of input systems.
 Thus, for all listed problems, we improve the known complexity estimates by the order of magnitude.
-Furthermore, the factor $3^n(\delta + 4^n)$ can be replaced by $3^n \delta + 4^n M$, where M is the overall number of monomials of the input polynomials, which for sparse systems is dominated by 3^n .
+Our results apply in both cases of generic and sparse polynomial systems, where D is the Bezout or (much smaller) Bernstein bounds, respectively.

 Our algorithms approximate the roots numerically, and in terms of the required upper bound 2^{-b} on the output errors of the computed solution, we obtain the estimate $\mathcal{O}(\log b)$.
-Within a constant factor, such an estimate matches the lower bound of [23] and enables us to yield a high output precision at relatively low cost; this gives us a substantial practical advantage versus the algorithms that only reach $\mathcal{O}(b)$, because the solution of a polynomial system is usually needed with a high precision.
+Within a constant factor, such an estimate matches the lower bound of [23] and enables us to yield a high output precision at relatively low cost; this gives us a substantial practical advantage versus the algorithms that only reach $\mathcal{O}(b)$, since the solution of a polynomial system is usually needed with a high precision.
 We achieve this by using the matrix sign and inverse quadratic iterations, which converge with quadratic rate right from the start.